Devsh-Graphics-Programming/Nabla-Examples-and-Tests/22.RaytracedAO/README.md

 	NOTE: If the scene path contains space, put it between quotation marks

 -PROCESS_SENSORS ID:
 	It will control the behaviour of sensors in the app as detailed above.
-ID is required only for RenderSensorThenInteractive and InteractiveAtSensor options.
 	If the option is not passed, then it defaults to RenderAllThenInteractive.
+	If the ID is not passed, then it defaults to 0.

 Example Usages :
 	raytracedao.exe -SCENE=../../media/kitchen.zip scene.xml
 	raytracedao.exe -SCENE=../../media/kitchen.zip scene.xml -PROCESS_SENSORS RenderAllThenInteractive
-	raytracedao.exe -SCENE="../../media/my good kitchen.zip" scene.xml -PROCESS_SENSORS RenderAllThenTerminate
+	raytracedao.exe -SCENE="../../media/my good kitchen.zip" scene.xml -PROCESS_SENSORS RenderAllThenTerminate 0
 	raytracedao.exe -SCENE="../../media/my good kitchen.zip scene.xml" -PROCESS_SENSORS RenderSensorThenInteractive 1
 	raytracedao.exe -SCENE="../../media/extraced folder/scene.xml" -PROCESS_SENSORS InteractiveAtSensor 2
 ```